urre/system-backup-list/readme.md

 cat ~/.bash_profile > ~/Dropbox/backup/system-backup-list/bash_profile.txt
 ```

-Aliases
+Aliases (just an example)
 ```bash
 cat ~/.aliases > ~/Dropbox/backup/System-backup-list/aliases.txt
 ```

 ### Notes

+of course, change all this to your taste/needs.
-I'm using the full paths to the binaries here.
-You can also just use ``brew`` or ``npm``, but that might not work when you use it in Automator or Alfred.
-And, just change paths if using other.
+I'm using the full paths to some of the binaries here.
+You can also just use ``brew`` or ``npm``, but that might not work correctly when you use it in Automator or with Alfred.

 <img src="https://cloud.githubusercontent.com/assets/307676/14966900/ee944d8c-10b4-11e6-822b-1c8e0329eb39.jpg" alt="Cron" height="100">